fpe-prd/KasemInterfaceExamples/RestAPI_EndPoint_Sum/README.md

 ## Service endpoint

  - Use [Flask](https://flask.palletsprojects.com/) to create a RestAPI endpoint, called `method` here.
- - `method` will be called using POST request from KasemInterface with input data in *body*
+ - `method` will be called using POST request from KasemInterface with *json* input data in *body*
  - `method` must return a *json* output data

 > [!TIP]
 > *json* data structure can be easily loaded into *pandas Dataframe*.
+An overview of *json* strucutre is given in test section.

 **See** [app.py](app.py)